-Advanced Micro-Fabrication Equipment (AMEC) operates in etch mostly, and they haven’t had too much success either.
+Advanced Micro-Fabrication Equipment (AMEC) operates in MOCVD mostly, and they haven’t had too much success in actual semiconductors either.
+They have only had success in the solar market.
 Additionally, they have also been engrossed in some alleged accounting scandals.

 Naura Technology Group claims to operate in Etch, Chemical Vapor Deposition (CVD), and Physical Vapor Deposition (CVD).
 Their success here is quite limited.

 Kingstone Semiconductor operates in ion implantation.
 As far as semiconductors, they have had little to no success, but their products do sell to the massive Chinese solar market.
 We do not have the expertise to evaluate the solar business, but from our research, it seems legitimate.

 Shangyang Piotech, Hwatsing Technology, and Sizone Technology operate in Physical Vapor Deposition (PVD) and Chemical Mechanical Planarization (CMP).
 SemiAnalysis has investigated and found that CMP is the only area where they have a usable product.